 Feasibility analysis

-The feasibility discussion was conducted during the visit to Antigua in a series of meeting with the key stakeholders.
-The meetings elaborated the scope, identified existing systems, elaborated the user needs, discussed the required resources (financial, human, technical) and identified project/system risks.
+The feasibility discussion was conducted during the visit to Antigua in a series of meetings with the key stakeholders.
+The meetings elaborated on the scope, identified existing systems, elaborated on the user needs, discussed the required resources (financial, human, technical) and identified project/system risks.

-The feasibility discussion is still ongoing, and it is important that the OWG assess the options available and their impact to systems and operation in Antigua.
+The feasibility discussion is still ongoing, and it is important that the OWG assesses the options available and their impact on systems and operations in Antigua and Barbuda.

 Deliverables: Mandate, Project group, Status of Antigua and Barbuda,